pvega62/pvega62.github.io/samples/technical-writing/software/Pet-Store-API-Documentation-Sample.md

  - Find a user by their ID.
  - Retrieve, update, and delete a user's information by their username.

-For this example, we'll use a dog (Krypto) and the ID number 210.
+This example uses a dog (Krypto) and the ID number 210.
-## Connection Prerequisites
+## Connection prerequisites

  The base URL of all API requests is `https://petstore3.swagger.io/api/v3`.
 ## Authentication
  To authenticate your connection to the Petstore's API, use OAuth 2.0 or an assigned API key.
-To be assigned a key, email budbaker@bhavenpets.com.
+To request a key, email budbaker@bhavenpets.com.

-  **NOTE**: For security purposes, API keys must not be shared with other users.
-If you suspect that your API key is compromised, please contact us immediately to revoke the old key and issue a new one.
+  > For security purposes, don't share API keys with other users.
+If you suspect a breach in your API key's security, please contact your administrator immediately to revoke the old key and issue a new one.

 # Functions
 ## Pets
- This section covers everything about your pets.
+With these API functions, you can manage the pets in your store's database.

-### Adding a New Pet
+### Adding a new pet
 Adds a new pet to the store's database.

 Endpoint: https://petstore3.swagger.io/api/v3/pet